-Major components of completion equipment are made of steel and elastomers / fluoroelastomers (high quality synthetic rubber), with the rubber being around 70% of the cost of the packer.
-Steel and rubber grades used during manufacturing are dependent on application requirements and driven by hostility of the environment, i.e. HP/HT, H2S/CO2 content.
+Major components of completion equipment are made of steel and elastomers/fluoroelastomers (high-quality synthetic rubber), with the rubber being around 70% of the cost of the packer.
+Steel and rubber grades used during manufacturing are dependent on application requirements and driven by the hostility of the environment, i.e. HP/HT, H2S/CO2 content.
 Metals used are low-alloy steels, nickel alloys, martensitic and PH stainless steels, and cast iron.
 Up to 10 components is included when manufacturing elastomers.

 Depending on the design and application, costs of completion equipment may vary by 4 x, due to material selection.
 Sour applications would significantly increase both costs and lead time for completion equipment.

 In addition, an important factor that drives the cost of completion equipment is the design of the system based on down-hole conditions and initial assumptions.
 Manufacturers tend to design systems with common design and refrain from spending additional R&D costs to “tailor-made” the system, which in turn makes them more competitive.
 The moment the completion equipment becomes unique, R&D share of the cost increases significantly.

 Key cost drivers are:

 - Metal and process related, hence steel and metal prices